jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   regardless of the OS, ensuring improved interoperability.

-- **utilities trade-off to the POSIX portability focus**: In calling utilities (e.g. `grep`), use readable
+- **Utilities trade-off to the POSIX portability focus**: In calling utilities (e.g. `grep`), use readable
   GNU `--long` options where possible.